-Explore the Collection Gallery:
+Walk the Collection Gallery:

-Relax in the 4th-Floor Lounge:
+Relax in the 4th-floor relaxation space:

-Enjoy the Canal-View Café:
+Enjoy the café terrace:

-Browse the Museum Shop:
+Browse the museum shop:

-Shop illustrated catalogs, postcards, and glass crafts on the ground floor.
+Find illustrated catalogs, postcards, and glass crafts.

 Kellan Fabjance